MicrosoftDocs/entra-docs/docs/identity/devices/howto-device-identity-virtual-desktop-infrastructure.md

 ### Persistent VDI

-When deploying persistent VDI, Microsoft recommends that IT administrators implement the following guidance.
+When administrators deploy persistent VDI, Microsoft recommends you implement the following guidance.
 Failure to do so results in deployment and authentication issues.

 - If you're relying on the System Preparation Tool (sysprep.exe) and if you're using a pre-Windows 10 1809 image for installation, make sure that image isn't from a device that is already registered with Microsoft Entra ID as Microsoft Entra hybrid joined.
 - If you're relying on a Virtual Machine (VM) snapshot to create more VMs, make sure that snapshot isn't from a VM that is already registered with Microsoft Entra ID as Microsoft Entra hybrid join.